RakhithJK/redcanaryco-invoke-atomicredteam-wiki/The-Atomic-GUI.md

 Start-AtomicGUI
 ```

 This will start the Atomic GUI on port 8487 by default and launch a Web Browser with the GUI loaded.
 The web server is bound to the localhost interface only, it is not accessible from another computer on the network.
 You can specify a different port number to use with the `-Port <portNum>` parameter.
+Note: that the copy/paste functionality does not work well from Edge, please use another web browser (just visit the localhost:8487 in another browser after starting the GUI).

 The first time you start the GUI, the PowerShell Universal Dashboard module will be installed if needed.